-Having a chronic illness requires changes in lifestyle and nutrition?
-Usually, the answer is "YES."
+Having a chronic illness often requires lifestyle and diet changes.

 1. Home

-2. Having a chronic illness requires changes in lifestyle and nutrition?
-Usually, the answer is "YES."
+2. Having a chronic illness often requires lifestyle and diet changes.

 Lifestyle.

 In most cases, chronic patients must change their dietary habits and lifestyle.
-Surprisingly, people often think they are eating healthy food, but a closer look reveals this is not the case!
+Surprisingly, people often think they are eating healthy food, but a closer look reveals this is false!
+Kübler-Ross model – Explains the behavior of personal loss.
+The five stages are Denial, Anger, Bargaining, Depression, and Acceptance.

 Kübler-Ross psychological model - Explains the behavior of personal loss.
 (Being sick for long periods is a personal loss.)

 • Most chronic patients are in the first three stages of grief: Denial, Anger, Bargaining (Only applicable in life-threatening situations), Depression, and Acceptance.
-Only during the acceptance phase, together with the hope, is recovery achievable.
+Recovery is achievable only during the acceptance phase, together with hope.

 • Look on YouTube at extraordinary recovery stories that seem impossible.
 You will find that the majority begins with the hope and belief that any illness can be cured, along with the internalization that active action is critical.
 (Passive strategy usually does not bring recovery from chronic diseases.)